 Here is some hican nut information in case you are asking “What are hican nuts?”
 Hicans are nuts produced from trees that result from crossing hickory and pecan nut trees.

-Hicans nut trees fall into one of two categories – shagbark or shellbark – depending on whether the hickory parent was a shagbark or a shellbark.
-Generally, the
+Hican nut trees fall into one of two categories – shagbark or shellbark – depending on whether the hickory parent was a shagbark or a shellbark.
+Generally, the shellbark X pecan produces larger nuts, while shagbarks produce more nuts.

-The hican nut trees can grow 70 feet tall, and generally have round crowns.
-Hican nut trees can spread fairly wide, so plant these trees about 50 feet apart.
+The hican nut trees can grow 70 feet (21 m.) tall and generally have round crowns.
+Hican nut trees can spread fairly wide, so plant these trees about 50 feet (15 m.) apart.
 You’ll have to wait between four and eight years for the first nut production.

 Hican Nut Trees